KLVI

-KLVI (560 AM, "News Talk 560") is a commercial radio station in Beaumont, Texas.
+KLVI (560 AM, "News Talk 560") is an American commercial radio station in Beaumont, Texas.
 It broadcasts a talk radio format and is owned by iHeartMedia, Inc. The radio studios and offices are on Dowlen Road in Beaumont, near U.S. Route 69.

-By day, KLVI is powered at 5,000 watts non-directional.
-But at night, to protect other stations on 560 AM, it uses a directional antenna with a four-tower array.
+By day, KLVI transmits 5,000 watts non-directional.
+At night, to protect other stations on 560 AM, it uses a directional antenna with a four-tower array.
 The transmitter is off Tower Road in Bridge City.

 Programming

 Weekdays begin with The Morning Show hosted by Al Caldwell, who has been with KLVI for more than four decades.
 He is followed by nationally syndicated shows including The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Michael Berry Show, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and America in the Morning.

 Weekends feature shows on health, money, technology and cars.
 Syndicated shows include The Kim Komando Show, Somewhere in Time with Art Bell and Live on Sunday Night, It's Bill Cunningham as well as repeats of weekday shows.
 Most hours begin with world and national news from Fox News Radio.